This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Headache pain may be mild or severe and may be caused by a number of conditions.
+Headache pain may be mild or severe.
 Common causes include stress, medicines, and head injuries.
 Sleep problems, allergies, and hormone changes can also cause a headache.
 You may have frequent headaches that have no clear cause.
 Pain may start in another part of your body and move to your head.
 Headache pain can also move to other parts of your body.
 A headache can cause other symptoms, such as nausea and vomiting.
 A severe headache may be a sign of a stroke or other serious problem that needs immediate treatment.

 Call 911 for any of the following:

 - You have any of the following signs of a stroke:

 - Numbness or drooping on one side of your face

 - Confusion or difficulty speaking

 - Dizziness, a severe headache, or vision loss

 - You have a headache with neck stiffness and a fever.

 - You have a constant headache and are vomiting.